iturdikulov/notes/Dmenu.md

 sr-ease: 310
 sr-interval: 262
 tags:
   - inbox
+  - archive
   - development
   - software
+  - spaced_repetition
 ---

-dmenu (dynamic menu for X)
+# dmenu (dynamic menu for X)

 > dmenu is a dynamic menu for X, originally designed for dwm.
 It manages large
 > numbers of user-defined menu items efficiently.\